 Just like humans, our Frenchies can also be allergic to environmental allergens such as seasonal pollen, dust, mold, flea, and mites.
 Besides, different house cleaning chemicals and even laundry detergent can cause your dog to be itchy and nervous.
 The most common symptoms of environmental allergies in French bulldogs are itchy ears and paws, inability to settle down, sneezing, runny nose, lesions on the paws, and hair loss.

 How to determine allergies in French bulldogs?

-Environmental allergies are easier to spot in dogs because the reaction occurs immediately after the contact with a trigger.
+Environmental allergies are easier to spot in dogs because the reaction occurs immediately after contact with a trigger.
 On the other hand, detecting food allergies can take more time because the vet will recommend you try the elimination diet.
-This type of diet consists of feeding a Frenchie with one source of protein and carbohydrate for approximately 12 weeks.
+This type of diet consists of feeding a Frenchie with one source of protein and carbohydrates for approximately 12 weeks.

 Besides observing the previously mentioned symptoms, you should also pay attention to your dog’s daily routine.
 For example, you can write on paper how does your dog’s daily routine look like because it will help you determine the trigger.
-Write up when he went for a walk, pay attention to where and what he sniffed.
+Write up when he went for a walk, and pay attention to where and what he sniffed.
 Read the label on your dog’s dry kibble or canned food and gradually switch him to another diet to see the reaction.

 It might sound silly, but some dogs can be allergic even to their feeding or drinking bowls that are made of plastic.
 That’s why I use only ceramic or stainless steel bowls for my Frenchie.
 They are not only dishwasher safe, but they’re also less prone to collecting bacteria.

-Treatment options of French bulldog allergies
+Treatment options for French bulldog allergies